Live at Roseland: Elements of 4: Background and development

-Live at Roseland: Elements of 4 was directed by Beyoncé, Ed Burke and Anthony Green, and was executively produced by Beyoncé.
+Live at Roseland was directed by Beyoncé, Ed Burke and Anthony Green, and was executively produced by Beyoncé.
 The film features performances from Beyoncé's 4 Intimate Nights with Beyoncé revue, which was held at the Roseland Ballroom in New York City in August 2011.
 The concert was held on four non-consecutive nights, where Beyoncé performed songs from her fourth studio album 4 (2011), as well as her previous hits in prior albums and with former girl group Destiny's Child.

 Backed by her all-female band, the performances included stories detailing Beyoncé's journey before the album 4, including her years before and with Destiny's Child.
-Live at Roseland: Elements of 4 also includes never before seen personal footage from Beyoncé, including her times with Destiny's Child, traveling and partying with family, Beyoncé's rehearsal of "1+1" backstage at American Idol which was filmed by her husband Jay-Z, other live performances and a sneak peek at Beyoncé's wedding dress.
+Live at Roseland also includes never before seen personal footage from Beyoncé, including her times with Destiny's Child, traveling and partying with family, Beyoncé's rehearsal of "1+1" backstage at American Idol which was filmed by her husband Jay-Z, other live performances and a sneak peek at Beyoncé's wedding dress.
 Some of the behind-the-scenes footage in the album was previously placed on Beyoncé's live album I Am...
 Yours: An Intimate Performance at Wynn Las Vegas (2009).

 Release

-The standard edition of the album, titled Live at Roseland, was released exclusively through Walmart in the United States on November 21, 2011.
-The deluxe edition, titled Live at Roseland: Elements of 4 was released as a two-disc DVD on November 25, 2011, featuring the complete concert, bonus offstage footage, a twenty-page booklet and a video anthology featuring seven music videos from 4.
+The standard edition of the album, titled Live at Roseland, was released exclusively through Walmart in the United States on November 21, 2011; it includes the concert film.
+The deluxe edition, titled Live at Roseland: Elements of 4 was released as a two-disc DVD on November 25, 2011, which additionally includes: "Roseland: Behind the Stage" - behind the scenes footage of the concert, Elements of 4 - music videos of seven tracks from 4, and a twenty-page booklet.
 It includes videos for "1+1", "Best Thing I Never Had", "Party", "Love on Top", "Countdown", "Run the World (Girls)" and "Dance for You".
 Beyoncé partnered with Treemo Labs to create the Beyoncé: Live at Roseland app, which was made available on January 5, 2012, for iPhones and iPads.
 The app features the entire concert and photo gallery of the performances during the 4 Intimate Nights with Beyoncé revue as well as the bonus contents "Behind the Stage" from the Roseland Ballroom and a "Behind the Camera" from Beyoncé's music videos.
 On March 22, 2012, Live at Roseland: Elements of 4 was made available worldwide.